Using Text-to-Speech in E-Learning

 I was about to count the slide layers when I remembered the Media Library.
 Since each slide layer has one text-to-speech character voice, I can count the number of audio files in the media library.

 Adding Text to the Notes Panel in Storyline 360

-Using the intro text on Articulate’s Converting Text to Speech page, I copied-pasted into the notes panel in Storyline 360.
-The notes panel is generally used for the course transcript.
-But it can also be used to convert to speech.
-Here’s what it looks like in the notes panel.
+Using the intro text on Articulate’s Converting Text to Speech page, I copied-pasted the text into the notes panel in Storyline 360.
+The notes panel holds the course transcript.
+You can also use your slide notes to generate the text to speech.

 Converting Text to Speech

 After adding the text to the notes panel, I opened Storyline’s text-to-speech window.
 You’ll find the feature by going to Insert > Audio > Text to Speech.
 From the Insert Text-to-Speech window, I clicked the Copy From Slide Notes button to pull in the text from my notes panel.

 The only thing left is to create a new layer for each text-to-speech character voice and repeat the text-to-speech conversion process.